zhushen12580/zhushen12580/README.md

 - 💬 Ask me about: Artificial Intelligence, developer tools, and the digital nomad lifestyle.

-- 📫 How to reach me: wechat
+- 📫 How to reach me: wechat\X\email

 - ⚡ Fun fact: I believe technology can change everything, and I'm on a mission to make a global impact with my innovations.